sheamunion/dbc-phase-0/week-4/nums-letters.md

 We use strings to work with text.
 For example, we may want to prompt a user to do something, like provide a user name or password.
 In such a case, we would use a string for the prompt and store the user name and passwords as strings.
 We do this because it makes sense to treat such content as text and not as numbers.
 We don't expect to perform numeric arithmetic on a user name.

-###What are local variables?
+###5.
+What are local variables?
 Why and when would you use them?

 Local variables are those that exist only in the method in which they are defined.
 They cannot be updated or referred to outside that method.

-###How was this challenge?
+###6.
+How was this challenge?
 Did you get a good review of some of the basics?

 This challenge was quite simple.
 I did not require much time or problem solving to complete the exercises.
 I feel that this has been a good refresher of Ruby syntax.
 I am happy that I bought the book "Learn to Program", Second Edition.